tweag/cardano-conformance-testing-of-consensus/docs/design.md

   that the peer should send to the NUT.
 See the relevant documentation [here](https://github.com/IntersectMBO/ouroboros-consensus/blob/374ef153e20d83ad3d42d850ce560b67034ac578/ouroboros-consensus-diffusion/test/consensus-test/Test/Consensus/PointSchedule/SinglePeer.hs).

-Whilst the point schedule currently is implemented inside the Haskell node, its declarative nature makes it possible to export this testing method and make it usable across diverse node implementations.
+Whilst the point schedule currently is implemented inside the Haskell node's test suite, its declarative nature makes it possible to export this testing method and make it usable across diverse node implementations.
 To ensure this, we will look only at the messages sent over the network, to ensure we are performing black-box testing.
-It will also be possible for alternate nodes to use peer simulation for white-box testing in cases that depend on internal tracing (eg. file handles, memory usage, etc.).
+It will also be possible for alternative nodes to use peer simulation for white-box testing in cases that depend on internal tracing (eg. file handles, memory usage, etc.).
 This suite of tools aims only at properties related to test conformance against the Ouroboros Praos consensus protocol.